Last updated: ET

 There is no nationwide advisory in effect for Lithuania.
 Exercise normal security precautions.

-After dark, walk only along main roads and sidewalks.
-At night, avoid walking alone in parks, poorly lit areas, parking lots, and side streets and alleys, particularly in the Old Town and Uzupis neighbourhoods of Vilnius.
+Foreigners are often targeted in less populated areas after dark.
+Walk only along main roads and sidewalks.
+At night, avoid walking alone in parks, poorly lit areas, parking lots and side streets and alleys, particularly in the Central Station, Naujininkai, Old Town and Užupis neighbourhoods of Vilnius.

 Spiked food and drinks